Drexel Biomedical Engineering (BME) & Biomedical Sciences (BMS) Rankings

 How is Drexel University BME Ranked?

-Landing in the top 8 percent of America’s institutions of higher education, The Wall Street Journal and Times Higher Education College Rankings place Drexel University 74th out of 968 other colleges and universities across the country.
+- Landing in the top 8 percent of America’s institutions of higher education, The Wall Street Journal (WSJ) and Times Higher Education (THE) College Rankings place Drexel University 74th out of 968 other colleges and universities across the country.

 Meet Distinguished Drexel BME Faculty

 Drexel Biomed's partnership provides opportunities for faculty and students to participate in cutting-edge research in the areas listed below.
-The COE program facilitates collaboration and coordination between government, academia, and industry to advance aviation technologies and expand FAA research capabilities.
-The COEs are established through cooperative agreements with the nation's premier universities, and their members and affiliates, who conduct focused research and development and related activities over a period of 10 years.
+The COEs are established through cooperative agreements with government agencies and the nation's premier universities who conduct focused research and development (R & D) over a period of 10 years.

 - Drexel is a core member of the Solutions for Operational Aviation Research (SOAR) Center of Excellence (COE)